Always Caring For Mom

 Parents are cherished treasures

-My Mom as I said was articulate and had no problem expressing herself. in anyway.
+My Mom as I said was articulate and had no problem expressing herself in anyway.
 She was a strong woman of color.
 Beautiful from the inside out.
 She could even discuss the sports statistics, baseball & football with my husband; as well as profoundly discuss and exegete & conversant excellently upon God’s Word or any current or past News topic.
-Her home lovingly cluttered with memorabilia and a wealthy library of books along with an assortment of various live nursery foliage inside and out.
+Her home lovingly cluttered with memorabilia and a wealthy library of books along with a vast assortment of various live nursery foliage inside and out.
 As time began to take its toll she asked me in a very cognizant moment to promise to allow her to stay in her own home until the Lord called her home.
 She did not want to loose that part of her independence.
-Her home was a place for any and all to come to and enjoy her excellent cooking and company.
+Her home was a place for any and all to come to and enjoy her excellent cooking, wisdom and company.

 I lived an hour away so she would come for weeks and stay and visit with my family.
 But no matter how much she enjoyed herself “there was no place like home."
-Her door way always open to all.
+Her door was always open to all.
 My mother never learned to drive therefore she had to be chauffeured and transported.
-My husband also took her on a few driving lessons.
-I spent many hours up and down the freeway taking her to the Dr, shopping and taking her out on errands.
+My husband also even took her out on a few driving lessons.
+I spent many hours up and down the freeway taking her to the Dr. shopping and taking her out on excursions.
 I had a brother who lived right around the corner from her, one that lived not to far, and one that actually lived with her.
 But since I was her only daughter that would not always do.
 At times it was okay.
 I did not mind because that was time I looked forward to spending with her.
 She often thanked me for always being there for her...

 When your health begins to decline

 I can still remember the day when I was taking her to the car and she suddenly began to fall.
 I knew that I would not catch her in time.
 I immediately lowered myself under her to brace her impact with the driveway.
 It was then I knew that there would have to be more changes.
 Her eyesight began to dim and arthritis began to painfully embrace her hands.
-She had already told me that when her time came if I was strong that everyone else would have to be strong.
+She had already prepared me and told me that when her time came if I was strong that everyone else would have to be strong.
 Then came her eye surgery, and.......
 Sewing and needlework gradually had to be set aside.
-I can see in her journals the gradual shift in her once brilliant almost flawless penmanship.
+I can see in her journals the gradual shift in her once brilliant almost flawless cursive penmanship.
 I can see etched on the pages fragments of broken words painfully scribed and thoughts left arrested in mid air.

 After her series of mini strokes her posture also changed again along with her hymn singing and speaking.
-Her voice used for the many altar prayers now quieted, and her singing voice now only emitting a brittle scratchy throaty noise.
+Her voice used for the many altar prayers now quieted, and her singing voice at times now emitting a brittle scratchy throaty noise.
 The walker now obsolete and the need for a much needed yet regretted wheelchair.
 Along with a shower and bath chair and all the other paraphernalia that are needed to help one attend to all of the personal hygiene necessities.

 Hopefully this will help you if you have an aging parent, love them now so you will have no regrets when that day comes when they say goodbye!
 You will know that at His appointed time the Lord will call them home.

 She would light up whenever I saw her.
 No longer was she able to call or I call and talk to her on the telephone.
 This is when her slow goodbye became a reality.
-It was not to after she transitioned did I realize just how much she had been holding on to give the family time to prepare.
+It was not to after she transitioned did I realize just how much she had been holding on to give my brothers and the family time to prepare.

 What must I do?